Celery

 Lovage

-Lovage grows much taller (up to 6 feet) and has a much stronger, more pungent scent resembling concentrated celery and parsley.
+Lovage grows much taller (up to 2 metres) and has a much more intense, yeast-like scent compared to the milder aroma of Celery.

 Frequently Asked Questions